5 Tips to Clean Your House Faster

 As a father of small children I’ve spent lots of time fighting in the house cleaning trenches.
 Many a Saturday and Sunday have been spent reversing the enemy’s advances, the barricades of dirty laundry, the diversions of dirty dishes and the assault on my allergies from dust.
+Read on to know how to clean your house faster.

 I’ve learned a few things, many of which I think make housework easier and faster to tackle.
 You may have just as many techniques, or maybe you’re a new recruit in the battle against the mess.
 If the latter best describes you then suit up and grab your broom.
 We’re going in!